nyobel/Investment_portfolio_analysis_sql/README.md

 - Batch loading using stored procedures
 - Foundation layer for downstream transformations

-All DDL scripts and the load procedure are included and documented in the `/scripts/bronze` folder.
+All DDL scripts and the load procedure are included and documented in the [Bronze Scripts](scripts/bronze) folder.

 ## ⚙️ Silver Layer